judith-tonhauser/judith-tonhauser.github.io/_pages/pubs-by-year.md

 ### In the pipeline

-1. Predicting projection variability.
+1. Predicting within-utterance projection variability.
 Gregory Scontras and <b> Judith Tonhauser</b>.

 1. I don’t know if naturalness ratings distinguish presuppositions from nonpresuppositions.
 Did Mandelkern et al. 2020 discover that they do?
 Judith Degen and <b> Judith Tonhauser</b>.
 Under review.